pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-get.md

 `-t, --title [title]`
 : Title of the list to retrieve information for.
 Specify either `id` or `title` but not both

+`-p, --properties [properties]`
+: Comma-separated list of properties to retrieve from the list.
+Will retrieve all properties possible from default response, if not specified.

 --8<-- "docs/cmd/_global.md"

 ## Examples